mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

     }
     ```

     Where `"M14014"` is the test key and `"Recently used emojis are shown 1st"` is the test description.
-These information are stated in Github's [help-wanted ticket](https://github.com/mattermost/mattermost-server/issues/10246) and [Jira ticket](https://mattermost.atlassian.net/browse/MM-14014).
+This information is stated in Github's [help-wanted ticket](https://github.com/mattermost/mattermost-server/issues/10246) and [Jira ticket](https://mattermost.atlassian.net/browse/MM-14014).

     The naming convention used is the name of the tab on the release testing spreadsheet e.g. AS = Account Settings; M = Messaging, etc. and the numerical value is from Jira ticket identifier.
 So `"M14014"` means "Messaging" on release testing spreadsheet with `MM-14014` Jira ticket.